 12.3.5 Penalty for late declarations that have to be made by a specified time before take-off is 50 task points per minute or part minute late.
 If the competitor fails to declare before take-off, he will not achieve a result.

-12.3.6 If a declaration may be made in flight - before a defined time, point or boundary - and the competitor fails to do so, he will not achieve a result.
+12.3.6 If a declaration may be made in flight - before a defined time, point or boundary - and the competitor fails to do so, the declaration will be invalid.

-Goals not meeting distance limitations will be scored according to the rule on distance infringements.
+12.3.7 Goals not meeting distance or relative altitude limitations will be scored according to the rule on distance infringements.
+Declarations not meeting boundaries or absolute altitude limits will be invalid.

+12.3.8 If the competitor doesn’t have a valid declaration he will not achieve a result.

 12.4 (NOT USED)